Code of Conduct in Practice #3: Social Work Supervision

 Principle 4: Be competent and responsible for your professional development.

 Supervision is a fundamental part of being a competent social worker.
-It enables you to reflect on your current practice and offers opportunities for learning and development.
-It helps you apply social work ethics, including Te Ao Māori values.
+It enables you to reflect on your current practice, offers opportunities for learning and development and helps you apply social work ethics, including Te Ao Māori values.
 Supervision also provides a context for ongoing clarification of values, and the exploration of ethical dilemmas and cultural issues.
 It offers an opportunity to seek help if your performance, practice or judgement is affected by emotional, mental and physical health concerns.

 Both the SWRB and ANZASW have policies about supervision.
 The SWRB expects you to have regular and appropriate supervision that occurs at least monthly.
-You must take an active part in supervision, be responsible for bringing issues to supervision, and be open and honest with your supervisor.
+You are expected to actively participate, be responsible for bringing issues to supervision, and be open and honest with your supervisor.
 Failure to undertake supervision is a breach of the SWRB Code of Conduct.

 Principle 10: Keep accurate records and use technology effectively and safely.